Ukraine is trying to rally new troops. Vets say weapons are more urgent.

 “It is shameful,” says Yevhen, another soldier serving near Bakhmut.
 “People take pride in making up creative excuses to avoid serving in the army.
 This is demoralizing for all of society. ...
 If you don’t want to go voluntarily, it should be imposed.
 We live in times of war.
 Everyone needs to be in war mode.
 We will still have Russia in our backyard in 10 or 20 years.
 All of society needs to be useful militarily – know how to shoot and dig trenches.”

 Many serving on active front lines share that view.
 A poll by Ukraine’s Institute of Social and Political Psychology published this month found that 43% of respondents say they are ashamed of men who evade mobilization.
-But an even larger share (53.9%) agreed with the statement that “those who avoid mobilization can be understood – no one wants to die.”
+But an even larger share (53.9%) agreed with the statement, “Those who avoid mobilization can be understood – no one wants to die.”

 Svitlana Chunikhina, deputy director of the institute that conducted the poll, is not surprised.
 The initial shock of Russia’s invasion galvanized people into action and overrode feelings of fear, she says.
 Now people see the asymmetry of power between the two armies, the delays in military aid, the failure to turn the tide of war in 2023 as hoped, and mounting casualties.